 What is Marine Day?

-Marine Day (‘Umi no hi’) is soon approaching in Japan.
-Also referred to as ‘Ocean Day’, this day is an annual holiday held on the third Monday in July.
-Marine Day was initially known as Marine Memorial Day, established in 1941.
-Initially, Marine Memorial Day was to celebrate the anniversary of the return of the Meiji Emperor to the Port of Yokohama, in 1976.
-This changed to Marine Day in 1996, to give thanks to the ocean and appreciate its importance.
-As a part of Japan’s ‘Happy Monday System’, Marine Day was then made into a Monday Holiday in 2003.
+Marine Day (‘Umi no hi’) is an annual holiday in Japan which takes places on the third Monday of July.
+Established in 1941, the national holiday was initially known as Marine Memorial Day which celebrated the Meiji Emperor’s return to the Port of Yokohama in 1876.
+120 years later, the day was re-established as an opportunity to appreciate and give thanks to the ocean, earning an apt new name.
+As a part of Japan’s ‘Happy Monday System’, Marine Day became a ‘Monday Holiday’ in 2003.
 Japan wanted to provide more 3-day weekends to reward its hard-working citizens, giving them a chance to spend time with family and friends whilst appreciating the beauty of Japan.

 In 2020, the holiday was moved to Thursday 23rd July to accommodate the the 2020 Summer Olympics.
 Despite the postponement of the Olympics, the government have left this in place and agreed to similarly push back the date of Marine Day in 2021 to Thursday 22nd July.

 How is Marine Day Celebrated in Japan?

 Midsummer in Japan is hot and humid, but as the rainy season draws to a close, citizens find the best way to appreciate the holiday is to make a visit to the Japanese coastline.
 As a relatively modern national holiday, there are no traditions to be honoured on this day.
 However, many aquariums and swimming pools organise special events relating to the ocean, all to involve individuals in Marine Day celebrations.